Rights retention

 What is rights retention?

-Rights retention is a new funder-led initiative used by increasing numbers of UK universities that supports the self-archiving 'green' route to open access.
-It allows you to publish in a subscription or 'hybrid' journal and also to make your manuscript available open access through self-deposit.
+Rights retention is an initiative used by increasing numbers of UK universities that supports the self-archiving 'green' route to open access.
+It allows you to publish in a subscription or 'hybrid' journal and make your manuscript available open access through self-deposit.
 This ensures the widest possible access to your research as well as meeting funder requirements.

-This update will involve requesting changes to the University Statute XVI which covers intellectual property rights.
-This will mean that, by virtue of their employment and without requiring any action on their part, employees at the University provide the rights to make author accepted manuscript versions of their articles and conference proceedings available under a Creative Commons Attribution Licence (CC BY 4.0) at the point of publication.
-Authors wishing to opt-out will be able to do so on a work-by-work basis.
+This means that, by virtue of their employment and without requiring any action on their part, employees at the University provide the rights to make author accepted manuscript versions of their articles and conference proceedings available under a Creative Commons Attribution Licence (CC BY 4.0) at the point of publication.
+Authors wishing to opt-out will be able to do so on a work-by-work basis when depositing their papers via Symplectic Elements.

 What do researchers need to do?